+1.877.473.2008 | [email protected]

 In particular, this document contains forward-looking statements pertaining to, but not limited to, the following:

-anticipated industry activity levels in jurisdictions where the Company operates, as well as expectations regarding our customers' work programs, Trican's capital expenditure plans, business plans and equipment utilization levels;
+anticipated industry activity levels in jurisdictions where the Company operates, as well as expectations regarding our customers' work programs and expectations on timing of completion thereof, Trican's capital expenditure plans, business plans and equipment utilization levels;

 expectation that we are adequately staffed for current industry activity levels;